-- a) a regulated market (as defined in the glossary to the FCA Handbook) or; - b) a market established in an EEA State which is regulated, operates regularly and is open to the public. - c) a market which the ACD, after consultation with the Depositary, decides is appropriate for investment of or dealing in the scheme property, is listed below and the Depositary has taken reasonable care to determine that (i) adequate custody arrangements can be provided for the investment dealt in on that market; and (ii) all reasonable steps have been taken by the ACD in deciding whether the market is eligible.
+- a) a regulated market (as defined in the glossary to the FCA Handbook) or; - b) a market established in the UK or any EEA State which is regulated, operates regularly and is open to the public. - c) a market which the ACD, after consultation with the Depositary, decides is appropriate for investment of or dealing in the Scheme Property, is listed below and the Depositary has taken reasonable care to determine that (i) adequate custody arrangements can be provided for the investment dealt in on that market; and (ii) all reasonable steps have been taken by the ACD in deciding whether the market is eligible.